 This can be a confusing age for both of you, because they've starting to look and act more like an adult, but they don't have the same life experience and decision-making skills.
 Sometimes you may both need a reminder that they're still a 12-year-old kid.

 Their social life is more important to them.
 This is when peer pressure starts to sneak in.
 At 12, it's important to them to belong, which means more independence from you and more dependence on their friends.
 Monitor their media use closely: Many boys play online video games, so review privacy settings and ensure personal information is not shared with other gamers.
+You should set limits on the amount of their daily media usage.

 Though it may not seem like it, your love and acceptance are still important to them.
 They may be pouty and self-centered, which can lead to lots of reactions instead of positive actions from both of you.
 But they need to know you see them for who they are, and that you're there to support them as they figure out who they're becoming.